jan-mysiak/foodie/README.md

 # Foodie

-Simple shopping list built using React.
-Live preview can be found at: *INSERT URL EVENTUALLY*
+Simple shopping list built using React. <br/> Live preview can be found at: https://jan-mysiak.github.io/foodie